-We estimate that the net proceeds from the sale of our Series A common stock in this offering will be approximately \$155.0 million (or approximately \$178.4 million if the underwriters exercise their option to purchase additional shares of Series A common stock in full), assuming a public offering price of \$18.42 per share, which was the last reported sale price of our common stock on the Nasdaq Global Market on January 22, 2024, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of our Series A common stock in this offering will be approximately \$104.9 million (or approximately \$120.8 million if the underwriters exercise their option to purchase additional shares of Series A common stock in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We currently intend to use the net proceeds we receive from this offering, together with our existing cash, cash equivalents and short-term investments in marketable securities, as follows: (i) approximately \$130.0 million to advance the development of denifanstat and begin startup activities related to the pivotal Phase 3 program in NASH, including manufacturing of additional drug supply (ii) approximately \$8.0 million to advance the development of TVB-3567 and submit IND for Phase 1 clinical trial for the treatment of acne, and (iii) the remainder for other general corporate purposes, including additional clinical development, working capital and operating expenses.
+We currently intend to use the net proceeds we receive from this offering, together with our existing cash, cash equivalents and short-term investments in marketable securities, as follows: (i) approximately \$80.0 million to advance the development of denifanstat and begin startup activities related to the pivotal Phase 3 program in NASH, including manufacturing of additional drug supply (ii) approximately \$8.0 million to advance the development of TVB-3567 and submit IND for Phase 1 clinical trial for the treatment of acne, and (iii) the remainder for other general corporate purposes, including additional clinical development, working capital and operating expenses.
 See "Use of Proceeds" for additional information.

 We have two series of common stock: Series A common stock and Series B common stock.
 The rights of the holders of Series A common stock and Series B common stock are identical, except with respect to voting and conversion.
 Each share of Series A common stock is entitled to one vote and shares of Series B common stock are non-voting, except as may be required by law.
-Each share of Series B common stock may be converted into one share of Series A common stock at the option of its holder, subject to the ownership limitations provided for in our amended and restated certificate of incorporation.
+Each share of Series B common stock may be converted into one share of Series B common stock at the option of its holder, subject to the ownership limitations provided for in our amended and restated certificate of incorporation.
 See the section titled "Description of capital stock" for additional information.

-Risk factors See "Risk Factors" for a discussion of factors you should carefully consider before deciding whether to invest in our

-Series A common stock.
+See "Risk Factors" for a discussion of factors you should carefully consider before deciding whether to invest in our Series A common stock.